-We have 135 production facilities worldwide.
+We have over 130 production facilities worldwide.
 Some of our facilities are engaged in manufacturing processes that produce greenhouse gas emissions, including carbon dioxide.
 We also maintain a fleet of over-the-road tractor trailers that emit greenhouse gases.
 Climate change has received increased attention worldwide.
 Many scientists, legislators, and others attribute global warming to increased levels of greenhouse gas emissions, including carbon dioxide, which has led to significant legislative and regulatory efforts to limit such emissions.
 Although we have developed and implemented a company-wide environmental management system to ensure we are compliant with environmental regulations everywhere we operate, and to drive continual improvement in environmental sustainability, either the enactment of, or change to existing laws and regulations, could mandate more restrictive standards or require such changes on a more accelerated time frame.
 Our manufacturing facilities are primarily located in North America, Europe, and Asia.
 There continues to be a lack of consistent climate legislation in the jurisdictions in which we operate, which creates economic and regulatory uncertainty.
 To the extent our customers are subject to any of these or other similar proposed or newly enacted laws and regulations, additional costs by customers to comply with such laws and regulations could impact their ability to operate at similar levels in certain jurisdictions, which could adversely impact their demand for our products and services.
-Also, if these laws or regulations impose significant operational restrictions and compliance requirements on us, they could increase costs associated with our operations, financial condition, and competitive position.
+Also, if these laws or regulations impose significant operational restrictions and compliance requirements on us, they could increase costs associated with our operations, including costs for raw materials and transportation.
+In either event, they could negatively impact our business, capital expenditures, results of operations, financial condition, and competitive position.
 Non-compliance with climate change legislative and regulatory requirements could also negatively impact our reputation.